Imposter Syndrome

 If you’re being bullied, discriminated against, at the receiving end of microaggressions, and constantly being criticised, you are going to feel you don’t belong.
 In these cases, it’s the unacceptable behaviour of others that’s the issue.

-However, consistently experiencing bad behaviour from others may then lead to developing imposter syndrome.
+However, consistently experiencing bad behaviour from others may then develop into imposter syndrome.

 How to deal with Imposter Syndrome